merely-useful/py-rse/index.md

 ```

 We can then plot the fitted curve on the plot axes (`ax`)
-defined in the `plotcounts.py` script,
+defined in the `plotcounts.py` script:

 ```python
 def plot_fit(curve_xmin, curve_xmax, max_rank, alpha, ax):